TPapiernik/Module_16_Challenge/README.md

 Out of curiosity, and as a way to test the hypothesis that strongly-worded reviews can be informative, the Review Headline and Review Body text were compared against George Carlin's Seven Words You Can't Say on TV.
 As a first pass, the seven words were included with simple lowercase spellings, with one added variant known already to be present within the text ($#!t).
-Word boundaries were not enforced, because some reviewers get creative with coinages and we did not want to ignore these creations (such as 'EHOLYSHITBALZE!!').
-There are some false positives such as 'mishits', 'pushit', 'butits', French language reviews mentioning 'petits', and Brand Names like 'Matsushita', or 'Bostitsch'.
-More work could be done to derive more variants of profane words made up of spelling variations and punctuation character substitution, and false positives could be reduced by compiling a whitelist of brand names and benign words containing spellings of profane words.
+Word boundaries were not enforced, because some reviewers have some creative coinages and we did not want to ignore these creations (such as 'EHOLYSHITBALZE!!').

+There are some false positives such as 'mishits', 'pushit', 'butits', French language reviews using the word 'petits', and Brand Names (either properly or improperly spelled) like 'Matsushita', or 'Bostitsch' (sic).
+More work could be done to derive more variants of profane words made up of known common spelling variations and punctuation character substitution to find more profane reviews, and false positives could be reduced by compiling a whitelist of brand names and benign words which themselves innocently contain spellings of profane words (e.g. ).

-'Piss' is the most-frequently appearing profane word among the seven searched for, and most-often appears with its intended perjorative sense and not as part of a false-positive making up some other word.
-In the absense of other more comprehensive means of analysis, a 'piss' check could be a way to quickly find your most-dissatisfied customers!
+'Piss' is the most-frequently appearing profane word among the seven searched for, and most-often appears with its intended pejorative sense and not as part of a false-positive making up some other word.
+In the absence of other more comprehensive means of analysis, a 'piss' check could be a way to quickly find your most-dissatisfied customers!

 A cursory review reveals that those reviewers who took the time to mention Jeff Bezos by name do so more often to criticize than to praise.

+One final caution is to remember the flexibility and variability of profanity.
+'Shit' is commonly mentioned in negative product reviews, but 'the shit' is high praise.
+Similarly, 'the tits' signifies a highly positive review, while the mention of 'tits up' would likely be something to avoid.

 ## Deliverables

 ### Deliverable 1

+See `Amazon_Reviews_ETL.ipynb`

 ### Deliverable 2